SuperScientificSoftwareLaboratory/PanguLU/README.md

 # PanguLU

- **PanguLU** is an open source software package that uses a block sparse structure to solve linear systems A*X=B. It uses a sparse matrix block LU factorisation algorithm.
-The sparse matrix block LU factorisation algorithm is an algorithm that splits the sparse matrix into multiple sparse matrix blocks, and uses sparse BLAS kernels among the sparse matrix blocks.
-This solver can be used in heterogeneous The distributed platform operates accurately and efficiently.

 -------------------

 ## Introduction

-PanguLU is mainly used on distributed multi-GPU parallel clusters.
-PanguLU is implemented using MPI and CUDA, MPI is used for communication and CUDA is used for GPU computing.
-We have implemented multi-GPU acceleration and are still actively accelerating.

-PanguLU reads in a CSR matrix that has undergone symbolic decomposition, then performs matrix division, distributes the matrix to each node for numerical decomposition, and then solves the vector by distributed triangular solution.

-PanguLU uses a synchronisation-free distributed communication strategy and uses a global variable to improve the degree of parallelism as much as possible under the premise of ensuring the correctness of the computation.
+PanguLU is an open source software package for solving a linear system *Ax = b* on heterogeneous distributed platforms.
+The library is written in pure C, and exploits parallelism from MPI, OpenMP and CUDA.
+The sparse LU factorisation algorithm used in PanguLU splits the sparse matrix into multiple equally-sized sparse matrix blocks and computes them by using sparse BLAS.
+The latest version of PanguLU uses a synchronisation-free communication strategy to reduce the overall latency overhead, and a variety of block-wise sparse BLAS methods have been adaptively called to improve efficiency on CPUs and GPUs.
+Currently, PanguLU supports both single and double precision.
+In addition, our team at the SSSLab is constantly optimising and updating PanguLU.

 ## Structure of code